 - E. C.O.D. shipments will not be accepted. - 3.
-If your unit is under warranty, after repair or replacement has been completed, it will be returned by a carrier and method chosen by Columbia Weather, Inc. to any destination within the continental U.S.A.
-If you desire some other specific form of conveyance or if you are located beyond these borders, then you must bear the additional cost of return shipment. - 4.
-If your unit is not under warranty, we will call you with an estimate of the charges.
+If your unit is under warranty, after repair or replacement has been completed, it will be returned by a carrier and method

+4. If your unit is not under warranty, we will call you with an estimate of the charges.
 If approved, your repaired unit will be returned after all charges, including parts, labor and return shipping and handling, have been paid.
 If not approved, your unit will be returned as is via UPS COD for the amount of the UPS COD freight charges.